18 places to dine with a view in Gloucestershire

 The Royal Oak in Gretton

-A village pub in Gretton, The Royal Oak remains a favourite for its views across the rolling Cotswold countryside, with the Vale of Evesham and Malvern hills in the distance.
+A lovely village pub, The Royal Oak is a firm favourite for its views across the rolling Cotswold countryside, with the Vale of Evesham and the Malvern Hills in the distance.

 The Black Horse in Amberley